*Updated January 2020

 IMPORTANT UPDATE: Notice the date of my post below: 2003.
 By 2011, Garden of Life had changed their product and the only (direct) soil organism it now contains is Bacillus subtilis – which has been used for over 1000 years by the Japanese to culture natto.
-So it has a long history of safety in this application.
+So it does have a long history of safety in human usage.

 Interesting… and you have to wonder why Garden of Life changed the product?
 Especially when their CEO had contacted me personally in 2005 to try and convince me that soil organisms were safe.
+Whenever actions are not congruent with words, you need to look deeper into what’s actually going on.
 Whatever their reasons, it was done very quietly and I only became aware of it in 2011 when one of my readers notified me.

 The bottom line is that you cannot rely on probiotic manufacturers to have your best interests at heart.
 Manufacturers are often genuinely ignorant, and marketing concerns like price and accessibility (shelf-stable) often take precedence over health benefits.
 The best way to protect yourself is to make sure whichever probiotic you ingest adhere to my Probiotic Selection Criteria.

 If you want LOTS more info and solid research on soil organisms, head on over to John Brisson’s series on HSO’s.
 He will give you detailed info on why you shouldn’t be consuming Primal Defense, Prescript-Assist, or any others.